The Prince of Egypt (musical): Act I

-Act Two
+Act II

-Moses returns to Egypt ("Return to Egypt") and confronts Ramses, now married to Nefertari and the father of a son.
-Ramses agrees to free the Hebrews if Moses will come back to court as his adviser ("Always On Your Side"), and the exultant Moses informs the Hebrews they have been freed ("Simcha").
-But Hotep appears, holding a royal decree that doubles the Hebrews' work load.
+Moses returns to Egypt ("Return to Egypt") and confronts Ramses, now married to Nefertari and the father of a son, Amun-her-khepeshef.
+Ramses agrees to free the Hebrews if Moses will come back to court as his adviser ("Always On Your Side"), and the exultant Moses informs the Hebrews they have been freed ("Simcha"), but Hotep then appears, holding a royal decree that doubles the Hebrews' work load.
 Under the influence of Hotep and Nefertari, Ramses has broken his promise to Moses.
 The Hebrews angrily drive Moses away ("Deliver Us" reprise).

 Moses finds Ramses sailing down the Nile on the royal barge, and warns him that if he does not keep his promise, Egypt will suffer.
 When Ramses refuses, the waters of the Nile are turned to blood, and further plagues of disease, fire and darkness ravage Egypt.
 Urged by Tuya to make peace with his brother, Moses pleads with Ramses to free the Hebrews, but Ramses will not relent ("The Plagues").
-And so, the final plague occurs, the death of the Egyptian first born, including Ramses' and Nefertari's son.
+The final plague occurs, the death of the Egyptian first born, including Ramses' and Nefertari's son.
 Moses is devastated by the death and destruction he has caused ("For the Rest of My Life").
 Ramses tells Moses that the Hebrews can go, while Nefertari grieves over the dead body of their son ("Heartless").
 Moses tells Miriam the Hebrews are finally free, but he is too distraught to lead them.
 Miriam and Tzipporah, along with the freed Hebrews, revive his spirits ("When You Believe").

 Moses leads the Hebrews to the edge of the Red Sea, where Tzipporah mourns the fact that she will never see her family again ("Never in a Million Years" reprise).
 Suddenly, the Egyptian army appears in the distance, led by Ramses and Hotep, and the Hebrews appear to be trapped.
 Needing a miracle to escape, Moses holds out his hand and the Red Sea parts.
 The Hebrews pass through the Red Sea while Moses remains to offer himself as a ransom to Ramses for the Hebrews' freedom.
 Hotep urges Ramses to kill Moses, but Ramses refuses, saying there has been too much death, and he will be the weak link, breaking the chain of destruction.
 Moses and Ramses embrace, brothers once again, and then Moses and Tzipporah follow the Hebrews.
 Hotep commandeers the Egyptian army and pursues Moses and the Hebrews into the parted Red Sea, but once the Hebrews have reached safety, the waters fall back, drowning Hotep and the soldiers.
 On opposite sides of the Red Sea, Moses and Ramses face their separate destinies, knowing that they will always have a brother who supports and understands them ("Act II Finale").

 Productions

 Mountain View

-The Prince of Egypt made its debut at TheatreWorks Silicon Valley, at the Mountain View Center for the Performing Arts in Mountain View, California on October 6, 2017, choreographed by Sean Cheesman and directed by Scott Schwartz.
+The Prince of Egypt made its debut at TheatreWorks Silicon Valley, at the Mountain View Center for the Performing Arts in Mountain View, California, on October 6, 2017, choreographed by Sean Cheesman and directed by Scott Schwartz.